 A first approach:

-The faster the universe passes, the longer the elapsed time in the system, while the observer only experiences one day.
-Thus, according to these calculations at the time of David, a day with God was about a thousand years on earth, just as David puts it in the Psalm.
+The faster the universe passes, the longer will the elapsed time in the system be compared to what the observer will experience as one day.
+According to these calculations, a day with God was about a thousand years on earth just about around the lifetime of King David, just as David puts it in the Psalms.

-This way, the story of creation pretty much aligns with the “big bang” theory.
+This is one way the story of creation pretty much aligns with the “big bang” theory.

 A second approach:

 Max Plank has proved his Plank constants saying that there is a smallest possible distance and the smallest possible time unit.
 This means that our universe is not analogue but digital.
 Thus, the universe could actually be a computer simulation.
 As such, its programmer may have run through creation in the first six days of the program run.
-As a participant and part of the simulation, it would not be obvious to us.
+As we are an inherent part of the simulation, this would not be obvious to us.

 I was very creative in trying to reconcile the Bible with science, as you can see.

-But lets look at the instance I alluded to.
-The instance the church could not argue any longer as it had become indisputable that Bible was “wrong”?
+But let’s look at the instance I alluded to, the one instance the church could not argue any longer as it had become indisputable that Bible was “wrong”.

 A new worldview

-Still, today, most Christians believe that the earth was surrounded by a dome outside of which there was water.
-This water, which seems to be missing now, has fallen at the flood – or the cathedral is so much bigger than we thought.
+Still, today, most Christians believe that the earth in the beginning was surrounded by a dome outside of which there was water.
+This water, which seems to be missing now, in their interpretation had fallen and formed the flood – or it is still out there and the dome is just much bigger than we thought, encompassing the whole universe.

 But I came to believe different more and more.
 It started something like this:

-Suppose that the writer of the creation story incorporated his experience into the description.
-The earth actually looks like a disk to us, the sky like a dome.
-And everything that is not fixed and anchored falls from the sky, thus the stars had to be hung from the dome.
-The case of the water was also clear, it was raining again and again after all.
+Suppose that the writer of the creation story incorporated his own experience into the description.
+The earth through observation without additional tools like the telescope actually looks like a disk to us, the sky like a dome.
+And everything that is not fixed and anchored falls from the sky, as gravity dictates, thus the stars had to be hung from that dome.
+Why there was water around it all was also clear.
+It was raining again and again after all.
 That water had to come from somewhere.

-However, that would mean that God dictated a creation story that did not fit the facts.
-At least in modern times, God would be found out to be a liar.
+However, that would mean that God inspired the writer to pen down a creation story that did not fit the facts, just perception.
+At least in modern times, after the invention of the telescope, and certainly after the first space travel, God would be found out to be a liar.

-But let extend some grace.
-God did not want to overwhelm people at that time, and trusted us to understand that.
+But let’s extend some grace here.
+Maybe God did not want to overwhelm people at that time, and trusted us today to understand that.
 So he simplified the story and adapted it where necessary so that Moses would understand it too.

 There is one problem with this explanation: even the big bang theory can be explained very simply and vividly.
 So why dodge it if the factual truth would work just as well on a simple level?